-Population Health Planning will be informed by the views of the Gippsland population through consultation activities in collaboration with Gippsland PHN Community Advisory Committee and other local networks as appropriate.
-Consultation strategies will be developed and implemented to ensure the views of population groups at risk of poor health outcomes, and those who are not actively engaged with the health system, are incorporated.
+Population Health Planning will be informed by the views of the Gippsland population through consultation activities in collaboration with Gippsland PHN Community Advisory Committee.
+Consultation strategies will be developed and implemented to ensure the views of the most vulnerable in Gippsland, and those who are not actively engaged with the health system, are incorporated.
 In addition, the views of consumers and carers, who have an existing or past relationship with a health service, will be incorporated.
 It is acknowledged that in consumer consultation, it is critical to consult directly with consumers, rather than through gate keepers such as service providers.